-- n We have a limited operating history and have incurred since inception, and expect to continue to incur for the foreseeable future, significant losses and negative cash flows. - We have limited clinical trial experience with our product candidates and to date have generated only limited clinical data for our product candidates.
-Results of earlier studies and trials may not be predictive of future trial results, and our clinical trials may fail to adequately demonstrate the safety and efficacy of our product candidates. - n We have not conducted Phase 3 or similar pivotal, or equivalent, registration clinical trials for any of our product candidates, nor have we applied for regulatory approvals to market any of our other product candidates, and we may be delayed in obtaining or fail to obtain such regulatory approvals and to commercialize our product candidates. - If the FDA does not conclude that MitoGel, VesiGel or our other product candidates satisfy the requirements under Section 505(b)(2) of the Federal Food Drug and Cosmetic Act or a similar regulatory pathway for biologics as it relates to BotuGel, or if the requirements for such product candidates are not as we expect, the regulatory approval pathway for these product candidates will likely take significantly longer, cost significantly more and entail significantly greater complications and risks than anticipated, and in either case may not be successful. - Even if our product candidates receive regulatory approval, they may fail to achieve the broad degree of physician adoption and use and market acceptance necessary for commercial success.
-Further, if MitoGel or VesiGel or any of our other product candidates produces undesirable side effects that we may not have detected in our previous preclinical studies and clinical trials, our ability to obtain and maintain marketing approval or physician and market acceptance for these product candidates would be significantly harmed. - n We are and expect to continue to be dependent on third-party subcontractors and single-source suppliers for the supply of sufficient quantities at acceptable costs of certain raw materials, compounds and components necessary to produce MitoGel, VesiGel, Vesimune and BotuGel for preclinical studies, clinical trials and, if approved, commercial supply. - n We may receive only limited protection, or no protection, from our issued patents and patent applications.
-If our efforts to obtain, protect or enforce our patents and other intellectual property rights related to our product candidates and technologies are not adequate, we may not be able to compete effectively. - n The market opportunities for our product candidates may be limited to those patients who are ineligible for established therapies or for whom prior therapies have failed, and may be small. - Our product candidates, if approved, will face significant competition from competing technologies and our failure to compete effectively may prevent us from achieving significant market penetration. - It may be difficult for us to profitably sell our product candidates if coverage and reimbursement for these products is limited by government authorities and/or third-party payor policies. - We expect to be classified as a passive foreign investment company, or PFIC, for U.S. income tax purposes for the taxable year ending December 31, 2016, and our U.S. shareholders may suffer adverse tax consequences as a result, and we have not committed to providing to investors information that would enable them to make the Qualified Electing Fund election.
+- We have a limited operating history and have incurred since inception, and expect to continue to incur for the foreseeable future, significant losses and negative cash flows.
+Our independent registered public accounting firm has raised substantial doubt about our ability to continue as a going concern as further discussed in note A to our financial statements included elsewhere in this prospectus. - We have limited clinical trial experience with our product candidates and to date have generated only limited clinical data for our product candidates.
+Results of earlier studies and trials may not be predictive of future trial results, and our clinical trials may fail to adequately demonstrate the safety and efficacy of our product candidates. - We have not conducted Phase 3 or similar pivotal, or equivalent, registration clinical trials for any of our product candidates, nor have we applied for regulatory approvals to market any of our other product candidates, and we may be delayed in obtaining or fail to obtain such regulatory approvals and to commercialize our product candidates. - If the FDA does not conclude that MitoGel, VesiGel or our other product candidates satisfy the requirements under Section 505(b)(2) of the Federal Food Drug and Cosmetic Act or a similar regulatory pathway for biologics as it relates to BotuGel, or if the requirements for such product candidates are not as we expect, the regulatory approval pathway for these product candidates will likely take significantly longer, cost significantly more and entail significantly greater complications and risks than anticipated, and in either case may not be successful. - Even if our product candidates receive regulatory approval, they may fail to achieve the broad degree of physician adoption and use and market acceptance necessary for commercial success.
+Further, if MitoGel or VesiGel or any of our other product candidates produces undesirable side effects that we may not have detected in our previous preclinical studies and clinical trials, our ability to obtain and maintain marketing approval or physician and market acceptance for these product candidates would be significantly harmed. - We are and expect to continue to be dependent on third-party subcontractors and single-source suppliers for the supply of sufficient quantities at acceptable costs of certain raw materials, compounds and components necessary to produce MitoGel, VesiGel, Vesimune and BotuGel for preclinical studies, clinical trials and, if approved, commercial supply. - We may receive only limited protection, or no protection, from our issued patents and patent applications.
+If our efforts to obtain, protect or enforce our patents and other intellectual property rights related to our product candidates and technologies are not adequate, we may not be able to compete effectively. - The market opportunities for our product candidates may be limited to those patients who are ineligible for established therapies or for whom prior therapies have failed, and may be small. - Our product candidates, if approved, will face significant competition from competing technologies and our failure to compete effectively may prevent us from achieving significant market penetration. - It may be difficult for us to profitably sell our product candidates if coverage and reimbursement for these products is limited by government authorities and/or third-party payor policies.